emqx/emqx-docs/en_US/messaging/publish-and-subscribe.md

 - MQTTX CLI
 - MQTT Web

-### MQTTX Client
+### MQTTX Desktop

-[MQTTX Client](https://mqttx.app) is a cross-platform MQTT desktop client tool.
+[MQTTX Desktop](https://mqttx.app) is a cross-platform MQTT desktop client tool.
 It provides users with an easy-to-use graphic interface to allow users to quickly create, test MQTT connections, and publish/subscribe MQTT messages.

 Before you test, download and install the MQTTX Client: